 I started the newsletter as an addendum to my 2019 bookThe Art of Noticing, conceiving of it as a way to continue the book’s mission: exploring what we can actually do to build attention muscles, spot what others overlooked, and experience the joy of noticing.
 I also saw it as a way to build and maintain a connection with readers.

-To my delight, the newsletter has since taken on a life of its own, and reader response has been amazing — not just the nice notes (which I obviously appreciate) but the enthusiasm for reader-driven features like Icebreaker of the Week, Something To Notice, and The Dictionary of Missing Words.
+To my delight, the newsletter has since taken on a life of its own, with reader-driven features like Icebreaker of the Week, Something To Notice and The Dictionary of Missing Words.

 In addition to those additional posts, subscribers will also receive access to discussions and virtual events and other fun stuff to come.
 (If you are an educator or otherwise have a case to make for a discounted or free subscription, drop me a line at email@example.com.)